 (3) The laying of a copy of a document that is regarded as having occurred under subsection (2) is to be recorded in the Minutes, or Votes and Proceedings, of the House on the first sitting day of the House after the Clerk received the copy.

-[Section 110 inserted by No. 38 of 2007 s.
+[Section 110 inserted: No. 38 of 2007 s.
 134.]

 111. Protection from personal liability